Renewable and low carbon intensity fuels for use in diesel engines

 Guidelines

-Here is Perkins’ guidance and potential impacts for the use of renewable and low carbon fuels according to the specifications detailed above:
+Here is Perkins’ guidance and potential impacts for the use of renewable and lower-carbon fuels according to the specifications detailed above:

 • No specific engine conversion process is needed when these fuels are used for the first time or thereafter.

 • These fuels may reduce the power output of engines due to their low density.
-Up to a 5% reduction may be noted at full load.
+Up to a 5% reduction may be noted at full load, along with slightly increased fuel usage.

 • They are compatible with aftertreatment technologies such as diesel particulate filter (DPF), diesel oxidation catalyst (DOC) and SCR (selective catalytic reduction), and they can be used on engines that meet U.S. EPA Tier 4, EU Stage V, and similar advanced emission standards.

-• As with all fuels, renewable and low carbon intensity fuels have to be managed to reduce contamination and water ingress.
+• As with all fuels, renewable and lower-carbon intensity fuels have to be managed to reduce contamination and water ingress.

-The use of fuels with low carbon footprints supports Perkins’ sustainability initiatives.
-Perkins is continuously following the development of renewable and low carbon intensity fuels, and is involved in the development of appropriate specifications to ensure the successful application of these fuels in Perkins engines.
+Perkins is continuously following the development of renewable and lower-carbon intensity fuels, and is involved in the development of appropriate specifications to ensure the successful application of these fuels in Perkins engines.

 Renewable fuels are derived from renewable resources such as planted crops (soy, palm,